 Skip to contents

 Use this function with caution.
-This function would clear your cached data and configuration, specifically:
+It clears your cached data and configuration, specifically:

 • Deletes the cache_dir directory.